xiaoshenke/LocalBroadcastAnnotations/README.md

 Usage is simple,

-Step1 Annotate the method you want to act when receive those intent.
+Step1, Annotate the method you want to act when receive those intent.
+"ACTION_TEXT_BLUE" is the action string.

  ````
 @OnReceive("ACTION_TEXT_BLUE")